57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 * Blockchain-Specific Tools: Address dependencies for blockchain clients, SDKs, or emulators needed for simulating node behavior or interacting with blockchain networks (e.g., Hardhat or Truffle for Ethereum development).
 * Version Control: Pin dependency versions as necessary to avoid breaking changes, especially important in environments where stability is crucial for reliable test outcomes.

-#### How to use Github for blockchain testing
+#### How to use GitHub for blockchain testing

 * Define workflows in YAML files under the .github/workflows directory to automate the running of test suites.
-* Generate and display test reports directly on GitHub action pages, providing immediate visibility into test results and facilitating easier traceability of failures.
+* Generate and display test reports directly on GitHub Action pages, providing immediate visibility into test results and facilitating easier traceability of failures.

 ## Conclusion